backdrop-contrib/customerror/README.txt

 Database
 --------

 This module does not require any new database tables to be installed.

 Installation:
 -------------

-1. Copy the customerror.module to the Drupal modules/ directory.
+1. Install the customerror module directory in the directory where you keep contributed modules (e.g. sites/all/modules/).

 2. Go to the Modules page
    - Enable the customerror module.